Regional study on access-related needs and barriers of TCNs in higher education:

 The first survey will identify major gaps and strengths in the ongoing integration of TCNs and refugees, focusing on potential solutions and/or what is lacking to overcome these challenges.

-The desktop research instead, will address gaps and findings of the explorative survey, confirming what barriers are typical of what country, and covering a series of interesting topics: higher education legislation (e.g. admission requirements etc.), social legislation (student support etc.), recognition practices, mapping of different TCN legal statuses and their implications for higher education access, review of existing data.
+The desktop research instead, will address gaps and findings of the explorative survey, and will cover a series of interesting topics: higher education legislation (e.g. admission requirements etc.), social legislation (student support etc.), recognition practices, mapping of different TCNs legal statuses and implications related to access to higher education, data review.

 The study is currently under implementation and data will soon be published here.